How to Easily Fix ‘Comments Are Closed’ in WordPress

 Allow comments in the classic editor

-You can do it in bulk if you need to enable comments on several posts at once.
-To do so, navigate to the Posts > All Posts page from your WordPress dashboard, which will show you a list of all your posts.
+To do so, navigate to the Posts All Posts page from your WordPress dashboard, which will show you a list of all your posts.

-By checking the checkbox next to each post, you can select the posts that have comments disabled.
-Next, click on the Edit option from the Bulk actions dropdown menu and click the Apply button.
+Check the boxes next to the posts where comments are currently disabled.
+Next, click the Edit option in the Bulk actions dropdown menu and click the Apply button.

 Enable comments for multiple posts

-The bulk edit screen will open and click on the Comments dropdown menu, and select Allow as shown below.
+In the bulk edit panel that appears, locate the Comments setting and select Allow from the drop-down, as shown below.

 Bulk edit for multiple posts

-Once done, click the Update button, and the ‘Comments are Closed’ notification will not be seen on your posts.
+Once done, click the Update button, and the ‘Comments are Closed’ notification will no longer appear on your posts.

 Check for incompatible theme

 Comments help build a community that can help visitors interact with you and other readers.
-It can also create a more welcoming and dynamic environment for your readers to share their opinions and ideas.
+Enabling comments either globally, per post, or in bulk helps keep the conversation open and your audience engaged.

 Email Icon